whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-21-Ipsy-Subscription-December-2015-Review.md

 <br>

-<b>The brush has a good length (approx. 6.5"), longer than my other concealer brushes which I actually like as it gives me the option of either holding it closer for a more precise application, or holding it further away for a softer look.</p>
+<p>The brush has a good length (approx. 6.5"), longer than my other concealer brushes which I actually like as it gives me the option of either holding it closer for a more precise application, or holding it further away for a softer look.</p>

 <br>